 You’re Most Likely to Be a Victim of Identity Theft or Fraud in These 15 States

-In 2017 alone, there have been more data breaches than ever recorded.
+In 2017 alone, there were more data breaches than ever recorded.
 Of course, the Equifax breach in September 2017 greatly contributed to the staggering numbers for the year.
 After all, the attack jeopardized nearly 145.5 million American’s personal and confidential information.
 What’s more jaw-dropping is that the total data breaches as of October 2017 increased 630% from 2016.
 That is a 5,000% increase from 2005 breach records.

 Identity theft and fraud can occur from a variety of means.
 With tactics as simple as dumpster diving for old mail to major data breaches like Equifax, hackers and thieves have no limitations.
 What you may not know is that where you live could make you a bigger target for identity theft and fraud.